tbaraniecki/ghtorrent-analysis/README.md

 ORDER BY count desc;
 ```

-We also deleted unneeded data from imported source data, so we could save some disk space.
+We deleted unneeded data from imported source data, so we could save some disk space.

 ```sql
 ALTER TABLE commits